2016-2017 FULBRIGHT SCHOLAR PROGRAM

 - Explain why residence in the United States is necessary for accomplishment of the project.
 Comment, if applicable, on the adequacy or inadequacy of research facilities and library resources in your own country and on the need to use specific collections in the United States.

-- Describe arrangements you have made, if any, for affiliation or collaboration.
-Try to secure a letter of invitation from a U.S. host institution testifying to the merits and feasibility of the proposal.
-If you have an institutional preference but no invitation, explain the reasons for your preference in an addendum to your application.
+- Describe arrangements you have made, for affiliation or collaboration.
+Secure a letter of invitation from a U.S. host institution testifying to the merits and feasibility of the proposal.
 Scholars who have studied previously in the United States should avoid seeking affiliation at their U.S. alma mater because candidates are encouraged to expand their contacts within the U.S. academic community.

 - Discuss how your project can be completed within the time period you have available.